-Alarm and Notification Bar
+Alarm Notification Bar

 The lower section of the screen shows the Alarm and Notification Bar.
-As shown in the screenshot, the system pictured is experiencing no alarms and shows the default load chart information.
-In case of an alarm, an associated message would be displayed in this area, with color changes to indicate the problem visually.
+As shown in the screenshot, the system pictured is experiencing no alarms and shows the default notification, 'Non-LMI Mode'.
+In case of an alarm, an associated message would be displayed in this area with color changes to indicate the problem visually.
+Touching the notification bar will change between alarm, warning and notifications.
 Further description of the alarms and their displays can be found in the Troubleshooting section of this manual.